-Selection for each of these qualifications is detailed in the web pages linked above.
+Selection for each of these qualifications is detailed on each webpage.

 For the full entry requirements see the Regulations for the Graduate Diploma in Education and Learning or use the admission requirements checker.

 The GradDipEdLn requires 120 points of coursework.
-It would normally be completed full-time over one year.
+It would normally be completed full-time over 1 year.

-Graduates of this graduate diploma may be employed in early childhood settings where teacher registration is not required.
-Graduates will be able to demonstrate their knowledge and understanding of aspects of learning within the New Zealand education system and curriculum, as well as educational principles and theories.
+Graduates of this Diploma may be employed in early childhood settings where teacher registration is not required.
+Graduates will be able to demonstrate their knowledge and understanding of aspects of learning within the Aotearoa New Zealand education system and curriculum, as well as educational principles and theories.
 They will have the background on which to build additional skills and knowledge in complementary fields related to education.